 Giani Granite 100% Acrylic Kits and Giani Butcher Block also come with a water-based, acrylic topcoat that is also Low VOC and very low-odor.

-All Giani Granite with Ultra Epoxy Topcoat Kits, Giani Marble, and Giani Black marble Kits are equipped with an epoxy topcoat that is solvent-free, is Zero VOC, and very low-odor.
+All Giani Granite with Epoxy Resin Topcoat Kits, Giani Marble, Giani Black Marble, and Venetian Gold Quartz Kits are equipped with an epoxy topcoat that is solvent-free, is Zero VOC, and very low-odor.

 Giani Can Be Used On:

 - Ceramic tile*

 - One piece sink and counter vanities

 - Primed or painted drywall

 Corian or Cultured Marble Countertops: